 I also represent clients in anticipatory breach cases.
 Also known as a repudiation breach of contract, this form of an agreement violation occurs once one party indicates that it won’t be able to or simply refuses to carry out its contractual obligations.
 Texas courts recognize a breach as a repudiation when:

-one party’s actions make it clear that they won’t be able to perform their agreed-to obligations, or
+- One party’s actions make it clear that they won’t be able to perform their agreed-to obligations

 Don’t navigate this complex legal process alone.
 Put knowledge on your side and let me represent you with the rigor you deserve in your material or anticipatory breach of contract case.

 Get the Help You Need from A Trusted Attorney

 I serve Houston, Texas individuals and business owners in multiple realms of business and contract law.
 You can rely on me to guide you through your current situation, no matter what type of breach you’re experiencing.

 I’m passionate about helping local and small businesses grow, and contract breaches from deceptive and negligent parties conflict with that mission.
 Let’s hold whoever has wronged you accountable.

 Give me a call today to discuss your situation and how to sustain the strength of your business.
 If you’re in Katy, Conroe, Galveston, Sugar Land, Richmond or Brazoria County, Texas, set up a free consultation with me now to take the first step toward a resolution.